Skip to content

 3. Whilst the rice is cooking, mix up the seasoning.
 Simply combine the rice wine vinegar, sugar and salt and stir so that the sugar and salt dissolve.

 4. Once the rice has cooked, remove from the heat and gently stir through the seasoning, being careful not to break up the grains.
-Spread it out onto a tray and place a damp cloth over and allow to cool.
+Spread it out onto a tray and place a damp cloth over and allow to cool, then place in the fridge for around an hour to go completely cold.

 6. Just in from the front edge of the rice, place a line of your filling ingredients - first the smoked salmon, then the avocado and then the prawns.